Missoni: Missoni Home

 Missoni Home has its roots in furnishing fabrics produced in 1981 in collaboration with Rosita's family firm.

-The company launched its first perfume in 1982, although the license is now held by Estée Lauder.
+In 2012, Missoni Home launched its cooperation with the 645-unit Acqua Livingstone tower in Manila, as the first residential building in the world for the brand to fully equip.

 In 2021, Missoni signed an agreement with Dar Al Arkan Real Estate Development Company to use its Missoni Home line to decorate the apartments and penthouses of the Urban Oasis, a 38-floor waterfront building under construction by the Dubai Canal.
+As part of Missoni Home, the company launched the Missoni Resort Club project in 2022, customizing the Le Carillon beach club in Paraggi and the One&Only Reethi Rah resort in the Maldives.
+By 2023, a Missoni Resort Club outpost opened in collaboration with Nikki Beach Costa Smeralda in Porto Cervo.

 Hotel Missoni

 In November 2005, Missoni and the Rezidor Hotel Group signed an agreement to create Hotel Missoni, with plans to have 30 hotels open or in development by 2012.
 Two Hotel Missoni branches eventually opened in Edinburgh (2009) and Kuwait City (2011).
 The hotel agreement ceased in 2014, and the Edinburgh hotel was rebranded as Radisson Collection.

 Missoni Kids

 Missoni operated a licence with Children Worldwide Fashion until early 2000s, when it was brought in-house with a more restricted product offer.
 In 2022, Missoni signed a multiyear licensing agreement with Italian manufacturing company Simonetta for the development, production and worldwide distribution of the Missoni Kids line, starting from the spring 2023 collection.